Call Today! Free Immediate Response (818) 781-1570

 California Penal Code 32 - Accessory After the Fact

-Under California Penal Code Section 32, accessory after the fact is legally defined as follows:
+Under California Penal Code Section 32, the legal definition of accessory after the fact is as follows.
+This clear definition will help you understand the crime and its implications.

 • “Every person who, after a felony has been committed, harbors, conceals or aids a principal in such felony, with the intent for the principal to avoid escape from arrest, trial, conviction or punishment, having knowledge the principal has committed such felony, or has been charged with such felony or convicted, is an accessory to such felony.”

 As stated above, accessory after the fact crime is NOT the same as an aiding and abetting offense under California Penal Code Section 32.
-Aiding and abetting means you somehow participated in committing the crime.
+Aiding and abetting means that you participated in some way in the commission of the crime.

 Elements of the Crime